JornWildt/Mason/Documentation/Mason-draft-2.md

 These are the properties that are common for all types of controls (links, link templates and the various types of actions).

-Navigational elements are not extendable and thus their property names need not be prefixed with '@'.
+Control elements are not extendable and thus their property names need not be prefixed with '@'.

 #### `<name>` (property name)
-Property names define the navigational element name.
-In this way the `@controls` object is indexed by the navgational element names.
+Property name define the control name.
+In this way the `@controls` object is indexed by the control names.

 #### `href`
 This property is REQUIRED and MUST be a string value representing a valid URI.
-It contains the target URI of the navigational element - or a URL template to be completed thorugh variable expansion.
+It contains the target URI of the control - or a URL template to be completed thorugh variable expansion.

 The `href` URI SHOULD be an absolute URL but clients should be prepared to handle relative URLs.
 At the time of writing there is no rules for how to resolve relative URLs so it will have to depend on an agreement between the client and server.

 #### `type`
 This property is OPTIONAL.
-If present it MUST be a string value representing the type of navigational element.
+If present it MUST be a string value representing the type of control.
 The possible values for `type`are:

   * `link`: a link.
   * `link-template`: a link template.